 Miaokou Red Tea (廟口紅茶) was apparently popular for her tea which they pumped down through steel pipes (from the upper level of the building).
 The tea was not bad, but not outstanding.

 All in all, our breakfast for two was cheap at NT105.
 It’s definitely an authentic breakfast place for the locals although I was left feeling a little underwhelmed.

 Three days flew by in a blink of an eye.
 It was time for us to say goodbye to Hualien City.

-Isn’t it great to have free transport to train station?
-Oh yes, our dear airbnb host was so kind to give us a lift.
+Isn’t it great to have free transport to the train station?
+Oh yes, our dear Airbnb host was so kind to give us a lift.
 Overall, I had a really pleasant experience staying there.

 If you haven’t tried Airbnb, go get an account.
 I am very sure it will help you save on travel expenses.
-Plus if you sign up through this link, you’ll get S$45 credit (and I’ll get some commish to travel more and write more.
-Thank, ya!).
+Plus if you sign up through this special link, you’ll get S$45 off your first Airbnb stay.

 Should I take an Express or Local Train from Hualien to Luodong?